-FE Week ELECTION FEATURE: FOR AND AGAINST MANIFESTO PLEDGES HUNT, TROBE, SEZEN, KEWIN, FLETCHER AND PEMBER ON PAGES 12 AND 13
+Week dlesbrough ELECTION FEATURE: FOR AND AGAINST MANIFESTO PLEDGES HUNT, TROBE, SEZEN, KEWIN, FLETCHER AND PEMBER ON PAGES 12 AND 13 deliver ncfe functional skills.

-COLLEGE PAYS LEARNERS TO COMPLETE ONLINE COURSES

 Middlesbrough College defend promotion that says "we will actually pay you £50 for doing the [free] course, how good is that a qualification and a cash bonus as well?"

-EXCLUSIVE

-ALIX ROBERTSON @ALIXROBERTSON4
+EXCLUSIVE ALIX ROBERTSON @ALIXROBERTSON4

 Page 10

+Apprenticeships 0
-IS THE GOVERNMENT

-PLAN FOR DEGREE
+IS THE GOVERNMENT PLAN FOR DEGREE APPRENTICESHIP GROWTH ALREADY IN TROUBLE?

-APPRENTICESHIP

-GROWTH ALREADY

-IN TROUBLE?

 UNIVERSITIES THINK SO

-READ OUR EXCLUSIVE INVESTIGATION ON PAGE 5
+READ OUR EXCLUSIVE Investigation on page 5

 ncfe.